ShadowBrandon/ShadowBrandon.github.io/_posts/Exploring Subway Traffic For WomenTechWomenYes.md

 Our approach was taking MTA Turnstile Data from April 1, 2018 - June 30, 2018 since we believe that the gala would benefit from campaining two to three months before the gala starts.
-From there, our group cleaned up the data set by removing duplicate data, removing negative counts, cap 4hr intervals at 50,000, and remove days with 0 riders.
+From there, our group cleaned up the data set by removing duplicate data, removing negative counts, cap 4 hour intervals at 50,000, and remove days with 0 riders.
 It is worth noting that only 5 percent of the data had one of these characteristics.

 In the first wave of data analysis, we looked at results of ridership by various variables.